 Course Length: 1.5 – 2 km / Speed of 12 km/h.

 The driven obstacle course is comprised of both natural and simulated difficulties designed to test the skills and communication of the driver/ horse teams.
 Obstacles are scored based on how effectively the obstacle is executed, the selected gait chosen by the competitor, and possible penalties.
 At the higher levels this phase typically follows the POR, to test the aptitude of the horse(s) to perform after an intense and sustained effort.

 L1-2: At the lower levels the orienteering course shorter and speeds less demanding, and obstacles are more appropriate for beginners / more casual drivers.

 L2-3: At these levels the both phases become more challenging in distance and speed, and require greater skill and fitness levels to compete successfully.

 TREC-USA rules for Driven TREC are currently under development by the TREC-USA driving committee.
-If you are interested in participating contributing , please contact one of our Mary Harcourt.
+If you are interested in participating contributing , please contact us.